egirousi/egirousi/README.md

 - And recently got published in the IEEE Access (2023).

-🪐 Research Papers 🪐 ["An Oracle-Based Framework for Implementing a Quantum Parallel Decoder/Multiplexer"]
+🪐 Research Papers 🪐 ⏩  "An Oracle-Based Framework for Implementing a Quantum Parallel Decoder/Multiplexer"

 <h3 align="left">Connect with me:</h3>
 <p align="left">